patterns-app/patterns-devkit/README.md

 A `datablock` is an immutable set of data records of uniform `schema` -- think csv file, pandas dataframe, or database table. `datablocks` are the basic data unit of snapflow, the unit that `pipes` take as input and produce as output.
-Once created, a datablock's data will never change: no records will be added or deleted or data points modified.
-More precisely, `datablocks` are a reference to an abstract ideal of a set of records, and will have one or more `StoredDataBlocks` persisting those records on a specific `storage` mediums in a specific `dataformat` -- a CSV on the local file, a JSON string in memory, or a table in Postgres.
-Snapflow abstracts over specific formats and storage engines, and provides conversion and i/o between them while doing its best to maintain byte-perfect consistency -- to the extent possible for a given format and storage.
+Once created, a datablock's data will never change: no records will be added or deleted, or data points modified.
+More precisely, `datablocks` are a reference to an abstract ideal of a set of records, and will have one or more `StoredDataBlocks` persisting those records on a specific `storage` medium in a specific `dataformat` -- a CSV on the local file, a JSON string in memory, or a table in Postgres.
+Snapflow abstracts over specific formats and storage engines, and provides conversion and i/o between them while maintaining byte-perfect consistency -- to the extent possible for a given format and storage.

-Note, because all data in snapflow is a datablock, and datablocks are immutable, there is effectively just **ONE** data operation in the snapflow framework: _create new datablock_.
-(Under the hood, snapflow may do more complex operations for performance reasons, but at the abstraction level, there is just one operation.)

 ### Pipes